-Jyotisha, also known as Vedic Astrology, is one of the six Vedangas, the auxiliary disciplines of the Vedas – holy scriptures of Hinduism.
+Jyotisha, also known as Vedic Astrology, is one of the six Vedangas: the auxiliary disciplines of the Vedas and holy scriptures of Hinduism.
 The word Jyotisha can be verbatim translated into English as “the light that is shined upon a being’s life path by Paramatma, the eternal being."
-Vedic Astrology is a study of the relationships that exist within our cosmos: the planetary influence on man and his environment; the movements, relative positions, and radiations between celestial objects.
-It helps human beings realize their best path towards following the Purusharthas: the four principles introduced in vedic texts to explain the motivation behind an individual’s existence.
+Vedic Astrology is a study of the relationships that exist within our cosmos: the planetary influence on man and his environment, the movements, relative positions, and radiations between celestial objects.
+It helps human beings realize their best path towards following the Purusharthas are the four principles introduced in vedic texts which explain the motivation behind an individual’s existence.

 Vedic Astrology provides a roadmap to our future.
 It informs us of our potentials, limitations, strengths, and drawbacks; indicates accumulated karma; suggests various remedial measures to ward off bad effects; and enhance good results.
 However, it does not preach dependence on fate.
 Vedic scriptures act as a guide by telling us what is good and what is bad; what to do and what not to do; how to do and how not to do; when to do and when not to do.
 They simply write for us a path and it is on us to follow it.
 A person can be given a piece of land and seeds to sow; he can be informed about the labor and resources to employ.
 However, it is solely up to him to act on this information and reap the harvest.